CharlelieLrt/modulus/docs/api/models/diffusion.rst

 lead-time information.

-PhysicsNeMo provides a specialized architecture :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` that implements lead-time aware models.
-This is an extension of the :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` class, and additionally supports lead-time information.
+PhysicsNeMo provides a specialized architecture :class:`~physicsnemo.models.diffusion_unets.SongUNetPosLtEmbd` that implements lead-time aware models.
+This is an extension of the :class:`~physicsnemo.models.diffusion_unets.SongUNetPosEmbd` class, and additionally supports lead-time information.
 In its forward pass, the model uses the ``lead_time_label`` parameter to internally retrieve the associated lead-time embeddings; it then conditions the diffusion process on those with a